 NOAA scientists expect great improvement in geomagnetic storm forecasts by combining DSCOVR data with a model of the Earth's magnetosphere.
 Using this model with upstream data from DSCOVR will provide regional forecasts of geomagnetic storms.
-NOAA will have this capability later in 2015, shortly after DSCOVR reaches its final orbit at L1.
+NOAA will have this capability later in 2016.

 What will be the advantages of DSCOVR compared with NASA's Advanced Composition Explorer (ACE) satellite and other existing technology that observe space weather?

 DSCOVR will provide more robust operational data and will provide continuity of coverage for the solar wind observations ACE has provided the space weather community.

 Is there a chance ACE could stop working before DSCOVR is launched?
 If that happens, what are the consequences?

 Launched in 1997, ACE was designed and planned for an estimated life span of five years, but it is currently more than 10 years beyond its planned end of life.
 If ACE fails before DSCOVR is launched, there will be a gap in solar wind observations.
 However, if ACE remains operational, DSCOVR will travel as planned to the L1 orbit to replace ACE as the primary source for solar wind data.

 With respect to NASA’s Solar and Heliospheric Observatory (SOHO), is DSCOVR considered an improvement, replacement, or will it do something fundamentally different?